richpeck/exception_handler/README.md

       FAILSAFE_RESPONSE
     end

-In other words, what a user *sees* has very little to do with the fact Rails experienced an error. `ExceptionHandler` doesn't change this behaviour - it simply *adds* our own controller/views setup to provide the HTML...
+In other words, what a user *sees* (in the browser) has very little to do with the fact Rails experienced an error. `ExceptionHandler` doesn't change this behaviour - it simply *adds* our own controller/views setup to provide the HTML...

 -